John VI of Werle

 John VI, Lord of Werle-Waren-Goldberg (born: after 1341; died: after 16 October 1385) was Lord of Werle-Goldberg from 1382 to 1385.

 He was the son of Bernard II of Werle and Elizabeth, daughter of John III, Count of Holstein-Plön.

 He reigned only along with his father and after his father's death in 1382 alone, over the Lordships of Werle-Goldberg and Werle-Waren.
-He was married with Agnes, daughter of Nicholas IV of Werle-Goldberg.
+He was married to Agnes, daughter of Nicholas IV of Werle-Goldberg.
 It is not known when he died.
-In a document dated 16 October 1395, he is mentioned as being alive.
+In a document dated 16 October 1385, he is mentioned as being alive.
 He is known to have died before 1395.